RiceCrispyy/d2-prebl-explorer-info/README.md

   - https://github.com/cohaereo/destinydocs
   - https://github.com/MontagueM/DestinyUnpacker
 - help with code/mechanics/information: ginsor
-- Help with cool destinations to explore: breshi, pete, solus, cube
+- Help with cool destinations to explore: pete, solus, cube
 - Overall support: everyone on discord providing feedback and infos :) happy to see people so excited about something